 Manitoba maple has pinnately compound leaves with 3-9 irregularly shaped leaflets.
+Photo courtesy of John F Foster.

 Manitoba maple (Acer negundo)

 - Native from the Canadian prairies throughout the United States and south to Mexico. - Small to medium-sized tree with pinnately compound leaves consisting of 3 9 irregularly shaped leaflets. - Young branches are glaucous with a waxy white-green-purple coloration that can be rubbed off.
 The bark is smooth, light-gray or brown, and is darker furrowed; forms narrow firm ridges with age. - The pair of samaras are green to brown with an angle less than 45°.
 Samaras mature in autumn and can stay on the tree over winter.